U2 MAGAZINE No: 4 - AUGUST 1982

 somebody's knocking at the door.

-there's a black car parked at
+there's a black

 the side of the road,